walterdejong/synctool/doc/chapter3.md

 3.7 Logging
 -----------
 When using option `--fix` to apply changes, synctool logs the made changes to syslog on the master node.
+It provides a trace of what was changed on the systems.
+On large clusters, this may produce a lot of log records.
 If you don't want any logging, you can disable it in `synctool.conf`:

     syslogging no